-YEAR OF INVESTMENT 2021
+YEAR OF INVESTMENT

-on providing insights and analytics to capital allocators in the renewable and alternative energy sectors.
+Orennia is a technology company focused on providing insights and analytics to capital allocators in the renewable and alternative energy sectors.
 As the world seeks greater investments in renewables to meet global emissions targets, investors have lacked access to a platform with the necessary data and analytics to guide sound investment decisions.
 Orennia's solution aggregates multiple disparate sources of publicly available data, cleans, normalizes, and organizes it, and then applies value-added analytics and insights developed by industry experts.
-This streamlined process, delivered through their platform, accelerates innovation and capital deployment by automating making process.
+This streamlined process, delivered through their platform, accelerates innovation and capital deployment by automating key aspects of the investment decisionmaking process.